tarwn/lessthandot-hugo/blogs/content/posts/2013-06-03-sharepoint-2013-bi-part-3.md

 [<img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part3/InstallOS_13.png?mtime=1369927220" alt="" width="455" height="199" />][13]

-Next we’ll give some components friendlier names.
+Next we'll give some components friendlier names.
 Start up the PowerShell command window as an administrator (right-click on the icon in the start menu and select _Run As Administrator_ at the bottom).
 Execute the following commands:

 _Rename-NetAdapter -Name “Ethernet” -NewName “EXTLAN”
 Rename-NetAdapter -Name “Ethernet 2” -NewName “INTLAN”